GiuliaMoreni95/Cortical_column_model_perturbations/README.md

 FINAL REMARKS:

-In each folder there are additional README files to help you navigating the project and reproducing the results/figures.
+In each folder there are additional README files to help you navigate the project and reproduce the results/figures.

 If you run into any problem while reproducing the results you can always contact me at g.moreni@uva.nl and I will be happy to help you!